chlorophil2/amoeba/README.md

 - B: Human Cognitive Biases
 - C: Population growth

+At the time of this being written(July of 2018) the Earth’s population is at roughly 7.3 billion people.[^4] For the time-span in which humans have existed on Earth(see Deep Time) we have survived in small, contained numbers; for most of human history, such a number as 7.3 billion would have been unthinkable.
+It wasn’t until the early 1800s when the planet first saw one billion humans, with two billion people occuring a mere 120 years later in 1920[^4].
+It has only been in very recent human history that our species has been capable of growing to the colossal number which we know today.
+There is a common population growth theory, proposed by Thomas Malthus in his 1798 writings, which states: exponential human population growth is inevitable, but will eventually be regulated through natural processes, such as disease, space, and food/water shortages; in essence, rapid growth in a species will always result in natural regulators.
+This idea, though proposed over 200 years ago, has been somewhat swept to the wayside primarily due to the boom of agricultural revolutions that have given humans a flawed and idealistic view of the Earth’s capability to house our numbers.
+Our means of energy use(especially in regards to agriculture) are unnatural and unsustainable.
+Human-kinds’ manipulation of Earth’s natural systems has caused our species to undermine the natural corrective measures put forth by Mother Nature, leaving our species’ population to rapidly grow unchecked; however, Earth is a system that will always correct itself due to the finite energy that is contained within all systems.
+Eventually, our Earth will run out of the energy(the quick, cheap, accessible, and non-renewable kind) that has allowed our population to unreasonably boom for the last few centuries.
+Ultimately, the current state of the human population can be summed up in one question: When humans’ numbers start inevitably declining, do we want it to be a result of our own controlled choice, or from the Earth choosing for us?

 - D: Peak Resources
 - E: Loss of top soil, freshwater.
 - F: Mass Extinction